zardosht/zardosht.github.io/_pages/about.md

 * **Love and passion for what I do:** I don't see my job as a source of money by as source of happiness.
-* **Strong inter-cultural and social understanding:** I have the privilege of having many friends and working with many people from different nationality.
+* **Strong inter-cultural and social understanding:** I have the privilege of having many friends and working with many people from different nationalities.
 I have two nationalities myself (German, Iranian).
 I set a high value on understanding the people and why they do what they do.
 * **Friendliness and team spirit:** Friendliness, respect, mutual appreciation, and team spirit have the highest value for me.